This post contains affiliate links.

 In Austria, Denmark, Germany, and Sweden, a pint is defined as 500 milliliters.
 This works out to be about 16.91 U.S. fluid ounces, so it’s pretty close to how much one contains there!

-Things get a bit dicy when we get into wet vs. dry measurements, because they’re not the same!
-Plus, we bring a whole different unit of measurement into it – volume.
+Things get a bit dicey when we discuss wet vs. dry measurements because theyโre not the same!
+Plus, we introduce a whole different type of measurement into the discussionโvolume.

-It may be helpful to remember that whether using wet or dry ingredients, two cups are in a pint, and two pints are in a quart.
-Here are conversions for common ingredients for ounces to cups (which can be double to get ounces in a pint)!
+It may be helpful to remember that whether using wet or dry ingredients, two cups are in a pint, and two pints are in aย quart, and since a quart is short for a quarter, 4 quarts are in a gallon.
+Here are conversions for common ingredients for ounces to cups (which can be doubled to get ounces in a pint)!

 I bought a Ford pickup truck in Canada.
 The mileage efficiency rating there is measured in liters per 100 kilometers.
 For the American buyers, they converted this to miles per gallon and published the numbers in their glossy brochure.
 So I took one home and calculated the liters/100 km to MPG myself and discovered that Ford had used an Imperial gallon and not a U.S. gallon.
 Of course, being a 25% larger gallon means that the calculated MPG is a bigger number, too.
 I actually e-mailed Ford and called their hand on this, but they denied it, although I could prove that they did.
 I was born at night, but it wasn’t last night.